Smiling young boy playing with colorful wooden building blocks

 Functions of Behaviour Model

 Positive Behaviour Support works on a ‘functions of behaviour model’ which are outlined below.
-These help to explain the motive for behaviour of concern that individuals may present.
+These help to explain the motive for behaviour of concerns that individuals may present.

 A blue circular icon with a running person silhouette and motion lines indicating speed.